2 min read

 Anna Ogden Hall: A Sanctuary for Women and Children

 Originally purchased by UGM in 1971, Anna Ogden Hall was one of the few options available to help battered women and children.
-By the mid-1990s, increasing violence and drug problems in Spokane caused more women and children to end up on the streets.
-The shelter quickly reached capacity and remained full for years.
+By the mid-1990s, increasing violence and drug problems in Spokane caused more women and children to end up on the streets, quickly filling the shelter to capacity for years.
 During harsh winters, overflow women were housed in the old Mission building.
-When three lots adjacent to the original AOH building became available, the shelter aimed to expand and double its current size.
+When three lots adjacent to the original AOH building became available, the UGM Foundation purchased them to expand the building and double its size.

-On October 11, 1996, the expanded facility was dedicated, creating space for children’s programs and transitional housing for women and families completing recovery.
+With renovations complete, the dedication of the expanded AOH facility on October 11, 1996, created space for children's programs, and transitional housing was offered for women and families completing recovery.

 Creating a Culture of Care

-In those days, as the core of the ministry was still forming due to new staff and leadership, they realized there was no real organized recovery program.
-Men and women could only stay for a short time and were required to be out of the buildings during the day, looking for work.
-Chapel services were held every night, often led by well-meaning church groups who didn’t always understand the weight of shame many guests carried.
-There was a lot of judgment, shame, and an increased focus on behavior.
-“We didn’t focus enough on the heart; We didn’t have the resources or the knowledge,” says Becky Wall (former AOH Director).
+Back then, as the ministry was just coming together with new staff and leaders, they saw they needed to change how they approached healing.
+This realization led them to create a more structured recovery program.
+Before this, men and women could only stay for a short time and had to leave the buildings during the day to look for work.
+Chapel services happened every night, usually led by church groups who meant well but didn’t always understand the deep shame many guests felt.
+There was a lot of judgment and shame, and the focus was mostly on behavior.
+“We didn’t focus enough on the heart; We didn’t have the resources or the knowledge,” says Becky Wall, former AOH Director.

 Reflecting on 50 Years